🧠 Master Guide to AI Red-Teaming using NVIDIA Garak

 3b.
 REST Interface

-While there are various interfaces, the REST interface is the one most useful for red-teaming/pentesting-like situations since a lot of the AI assistants encountered would be utilizing a REST api based web application that binds to their own configured LLM.
+While there are various interfaces, the REST interface is the most useful for red-teaming and pentesting-like situations, as many AI assistants encountered would utilize a REST API-based web application that binds to their own configured LLM.
 While in this article, we don't have our own custom LLM implementation, we'd be scanning a standard 'out-of-the-shelf' llama2 model and inspecting the security risks associated with it.

 REST API based AI assistant lab setup